stratogee/relative-time/README.md

 - yesterday at 10:45pm
 - Jan 28 at 6:00pm

+The textual representation updates in real-time

-in javascript code
+in javascript code (reactive)

     RelativeTime.from(new Date())

-in a template
+in a template (reactive)

     {{relativeTime time}}